reysdaaud/minti/README.md

 npm run build
 npm run start
 ```
-This will build the Next.js application.
-You will need to ensure your `server.js` is also deployed and running in your production environment, and that `NEXT_PUBLIC_PAYMENT_BACKEND_URL` points to your deployed backend URL.
+This will build and start the Next.js application.

 ## Key Components

 -   **Authentication**: Handled via Firebase Authentication (Google Sign-In).
 See `src/lib/firebase.tsx` and `src/app/auth/signin/page.tsx`.
--   **Payment Processing**: Uses Paystack.
+-   **Payment Processing**: Uses Paystack via the `react-paystack` library for client-side integration.
-    -   Frontend: `src/components/exchange/Pay.tsx` and `src/components/exchange/PaystackButton.tsx` handle the UI and initial call to the backend.
+    -   Frontend: `src/components/exchange/Pay.tsx` and `src/components/exchange/PaystackButton.tsx` handle the UI and payment flow.
+Firestore updates for coin balances occur client-side after successful payment.
-    -   Backend: `server.js` handles Paystack API communication (initialization, verification) and Firestore updates.
--   **State Management**: Primarily uses React Context API (`src/contexts/AuthContext.tsx`) and component state.
+-   **State Management**: Primarily uses React Context API (`src/contexts/AuthContext.tsx` which re-exports from `src/lib/firebase.tsx`) and component state.
 -   **UI Components**: Built with ShadCN UI (`src/components/ui/`) and custom components (`src/components/exchange/`).
 -   **Styling**: Tailwind CSS (`tailwind.config.ts`) and global styles (`src/app/globals.css`).

 ## Troubleshooting

--   **"Failed to fetch" payment error**: Ensure your backend server (`server.js`) is running.
-Use `npm run dev` to start both servers.
-Check your browser's developer console for more specific network error messages.
--   **Paystack "Invalid Key" error**: Double-check your `NEXT_PUBLIC_PAYSTACK_PUBLIC_KEY` in `.env.local` (for the frontend) and `PAYSTACK_SECRET_KEY` (for the backend).
-Ensure you are using the correct key type (public for frontend, secret for backend) and that they are for the correct mode (test/live).
+-   **Paystack "Invalid Key" error**: Double-check your `NEXT_PUBLIC_PAYSTACK_PUBLIC_KEY` in `.env.local`.
+Ensure it's the correct public key (test or live) and is not accidentally a secret key.
--   **CORS errors**: The `server.js` includes CORS configuration.
-If you change frontend/backend ports or deploy to different domains, you might need to update the `origin` list in `server.js`.
+-   **Paystack Not Initializing**: Ensure `NEXT_PUBLIC_PAYSTACK_PUBLIC_KEY` is correctly set and accessible by the `PaystackButton.tsx` component.
+Check the browser console for any specific errors from the `react-paystack` library.
+-   **CORS errors**: While the backend server is removed, if you integrate with other external APIs directly from the client, ensure they have appropriate CORS policies.
+-   **Firebase Issues**: Verify your Firebase project configuration in `src/lib/firebase.tsx` is correct and that your Firestore security rules allow the operations performed by the app.